 Zucchini bread with lemon glaze recipe

 Do you grow zucchini in your garden?
 If you do, you probably have a lot leftover (tip: freeze zucchini!) towards the end of the summer and early fall.
-This easy Glazed Zucchini Bread recipe is my go-to when I have an abundance of zucchini (so are these zucchini corn fritters).
+This easy Glazed Zucchini Bread recipe is my go-to when I have an abundance of zucchini (so are these zucchini corn fritters and crispy zucchini fritters).
 Not to mention, it’s a great way to sneak green veggies into kid-friendly treats!

 Fresh zucchini adds a layer of moisture to homemade bread, making this an incredibly tender, soft, and fluffy quick bread that DOESN’T taste like vegetables.
 A touch of lemon juice in the batter enhances the vibrant flavors and the green speckles throughout the slices are just divine!
 With the simple lemon glaze on top, every bite is perfectly sweet and bright.